There are exactly three things I like salty: my caramel, my memes, and, surprisingly, my lakes.

 True story.

-High salinity levels plus salt-loving algae and halobacteria equals bright pink lakes hogging your ‘gram.
+If you’re scratching your head at just how such a thing goes down, let me charm you with a spot of science: high salinity levels + salt-loving algae and halobacteria = bright pink lakes hogging your ‘gram.
 The less water in the lake, the more concentrated the salt, the brighter the colour (and more likes you’ll get).
-Simple eh?

-Now pack your bags friend, we’re going on a road trip.
+Now pack your bags, friend, we’re going on a road trip.

 Lake MacDonnell